-Greater Even Than Rome
+Letter from the Editor: Greater Even Than Rome

 Welcome, parents, teachers, and students, to the 2016-2017 academic year.
-It is a joy and privilege to address you at the beginning of this, our seventeenth year.
-We thank God for this sultry summer morning, for Highlands Latin School, for a new school year, for the gift of life, the gift of children, and the joy of learning.
+It is a joy and a privilege to address you at the beginning of this, our seventeenth year.
+We thank God for this beautiful summer morning, for Highlands Latin School, for a new school year, for the gift of life, the gift of children, and the joy of learning.

-In partnership with parents and guided by the Gospel, we are committed to helping each student develop his or her intellectual gifts to the highest standards of the classical tradition.
+In partnership with parents and guided by the gospel, we are committed to helping each student develop his or her intellectual gifts to the highest standards of the classical tradition.
 We are committed to character and faith formation.
-We are committed to helping students grow in knowledge and wisdom, and in the love of Our Lord, so that they may use their gifts in the service of others and for the glory of Christ and his Church.
+We are committed to helping students grow in knowledge and wisdom, and in the love of Our Lord, so that they may use their gifts in the service of others and for the glory of Christ and His Church.

+A Highlands Latin education is built on a strong and lasting foundation—a foundation of three universal languages (Latin, mathematics, and music), a foundation of reading the classics to develop wisdom and virtue, and a foundation of a living faith.
 As I look at our students and think about how to encourage you in your school work this year, I can think of no better example than Rome.
-Rome began as a humble village of outcasts, but grew to become mistress of the world.
+Rome began as a humble village of outcasts but grew to become mistress of the world.
 Rome is the city that created an empire so enduring that it has haunted the memory of mankind ever since.
 Historians always ask why Rome fell, but the real question is why Rome ever arose.
 How can we explain Rome, the Eternal City?
 How can we explain the spirit of Rome that never gave up, that never made terms with the enemy?
 Rome knew from the beginning that she was destined for greatness.

 We hope that you have a good year and learn as much as you can.
 We hope that you persevere in your studies and never give up.
 And we pray that you will add to those Roman virtues of perseverance and courage the Christian virtues of humility, mercy, and charity.